Skip to main content

 For the ‘Absence’ table, the shading and text generally follow the same rules as for the tables of performance measures, except that for absence the text and shading are based on quintile (highest/lowest 20%).
 For example, if the school percentage of persistent absentees for all pupils was not in the highest 20% nationally, but the school percentage of persistent absentees for pupils with SEN was in the highest 20% nationally, the SEN pupil group will be highlighted.
 If the school percentage of persistent absentees for all pupils and pupils with SEN were both in the highest 20% nationally, then the group will not be highlighted.

-Tables are not produced for the following types of measures:
+Tables are not produced for suspensions and permanent exclusions measures.

 There is additional guidance which provides further detail for this section.